Portsmouth: Culture

 Portsmouth has several theatres.
 The New Theatre Royal in Guildhall Walk, near the city centre, specialises in professional drama.
 The restored Kings Theatre in Southsea features amateur musicals and national tours.
 The Groundlings Theatre, built in 1784, is housed at the Old Beneficial School in Portsea.
 New Prince's Theatre and Southsea's Kings Theatre were designed by Victorian architect Frank Matcham.

 The city has three musical venues: the Guildhall, the Wedgewood Rooms (which includes Edge of the Wedge, a smaller venue), and Portsmouth Pyramids Centre.
 Portsmouth Guildhall is one of the largest venues in South East England, with a seating capacity of 2,500.
 A concert series is presented at the Guildhall by the Bournemouth Symphony Orchestra.
 The Portsmouth Sinfonia approached classical music from a different angle during the 1970s, recruiting players with no musical training or who played an instrument new to them.
 The Portsmouth Summer Show is held at King George's Fields.
 The 2016 show held during the last weekend of April, featured cover bands such as the Silver Beatles, the Bog Rolling Stones, and Fleetingwood Mac.

 A number of musical works are set in the city.
 H.M.S.
 Pinafore is a comic opera in two acts set in Portsmouth Harbour, with music by Arthur Sullivan and libretto by W.S.
 Gilbert.
 Portsmouth Point is a 1925 overture for orchestra by English composer William Walton, inspired by Thomas Rowlandson's etching of Portsmouth Point in Old Portsmouth.
 The overture has been recorded many times, and often played at the BBC Proms.
-John Cranko's 1951 ballet Pineapple Poll, which features music from Gilbert and Sullivan's operetta The Bumboat Woman's Story, is also set in Portsmouth.
+John Cranko's 1951 ballet Pineapple Poll, which features music from Gilbert and Sullivan operettas and is loosely based on Gilbert's poem The Bumboat Woman's Story, is also set in Portsmouth.